 Besides, the fitting of the shoe is good as it comes with a conventional lacing system.
-You will be impressed with the grip of the Merell Men’s Vapor shoe outsole which will assist to perform kettlebell swings with ultra stability.
-If you need arch support, it will add a little bit on that part.
+You will be impressed with the grip of the Merell Men’s Vapor shoe outsole which will assist in performing kettlebell swings with ultra stability.
+If you need arch support, it will add a little bit to that part.

 Though it’s made of leather, the flexibility helps to maintain your feet’ natural gait while doing kettlebell snatch and cleaning.
 Unfortunately, the Merrell Men’s Vapor shoe runs a bit larger than size so you need to stay cautious while choosing your shoe size.

 Moreover, the toe box of this Merrell shoe will not put pressure on your toes and you can fully use your toes by splaying them for maximum support during kettlebell overhead lunge, unilateral squat, and single-arm swing.

 Many users may find the price tag of Merrell Men’s Vapor Glove 3 to be unnecessarily high but I would say it is worth it due to the value it provides you.

 - Good quality soft leather makes it durable

 - Flexible shoes and properly fitting

 - Ample amount of cushioning with high stability from the grip